Incomplete determinantal processes: from random matrix to Poisson statistics: Introduction and results

-We now come to our results.
-In order to describe the crossover, let $\Lambda_\eta$ be a mean-zero Poisson process with intensity $\eta \in L^\infty(\X)$.
-This process is characterized by the fact that for any function $f\in \mathcal{C}_0(\X)$, we have
+In order to describe the crossover from the $H^1$-Gaussian noise to white noise, let $\Lambda_\eta$ be a mean-zero Poisson process with intensity $\eta \in L^\infty(\X)$.
+This process is characterized by the fact that for any function $f\in \mathcal{C}_c(\X)$, the Laplace transform of the random variable $\Lambda_\eta(f)$ is well-defined and given by

 \begin{theorem} Let $\mathrm{X}$ be a $H^1$-Gaussian noise and $\Lambda_{\tau\varrho_V}$ be an independent Poisson process with intensity $\tau\varrho_V$ where $\tau>0$ defined on the same probability space.
-Let $f \in \mathcal{C}^3_0(\S_V)$, $p_N = 1-q_N$, and let $T_N = N q_N$.
+Let $f \in \mathcal{C}^3_c(\S_V)$, $p_N = 1-q_N$, and let $T_N = N q_N$.
 As $N\to\infty$ and $q_N \to 0$, we have

 \end{theorem}